All trading actions can be done in the Trading Dashboard. The panel where you can place orders is by default on the bottom left, named Order Entry.

 - Quantity: how much you want to buy or sell.

-- Disc.
-Qty: "disclosed quantity," or the quantity you are willing to let other traders know.
-For example you want to buy 3 XRP with disclosed quantity of 1 XRP.
-System will first put an order of 1 XRP on the orderbook, and once that order is filled, renew it with another 1 XRP.
+- Disclosed Qty: "disclosed quantity," or the quantity you are willing to let other traders know.
+For example you want to buy 3 ETH with disclosed quantity of 1 ETH.
+System will first put an order of 1 ETH on the orderbook, and once that order is filled, renew it with another 1 ETH.
 This goes on until the full order is filled or cancelled.

 Check if everything is in order, then click Submit Order.
 Click Dismiss if you want to edit anything.

-Market price has not hit 0.00009 BTC yet, so your balance in both BTC and XRP is still unchanged.
-Your limit order is also "unfilled" at 0.00%.
+Market price has not hit 0.13 BTC yet, so your balance in both BTC and ETH is still unchanged, and there are no transactions or executions.
+Your limit order is also "unfilled" at 0.00%, and is displayed on the orderbook.
 When the order is unfilled or just partially filled, you can cancel it by clicking on the Cancel button.
 The partially filled portion, if any, will be kept.

 A limit order can be executed many times since one execution is not guaranteed to cover the whole order.
 Executions will happen as the order is matched.